 I first started painting years ago, in Odessa, Ukraine; later, I turned to clay modeling and wood carving.
-These works were mostly realistic; I was doing it for self-expression, just love this feeling of creating something new.
+After moving to San Francisco in 1991, I started using found materials and create assemblages.

 Most of my work reflects on time, scale and narrative.

 Human faces and figures are major themes in what I am creating.
 I am interested in expressing emotions and movements with minimum details.
 In other works it is time itself - its passing, its stillness, and the stress of waiting for something to happen.